bertilmuth/requirementsascode/README.md

 This project simplifies the development of message-driven applications.

-It provides a concise way to create handlers for many types of messages at once.
+It provides a builder API to create handlers for many types of messages at once.
-A single runner receives messages, and dispatches them to handlers.
-When activated, the runner also records the messages.
-That can be used for replay in event sourced applications.

-You can [customize the message handler](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/crosscuttingconcerns) in a simple way, for example for measuring performance, or for logging purposes.
+You can [customize message handling](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/crosscuttingconcerns) in a simple way, for example for measuring performance, or for logging purposes.

-For more advanced scenarios that depend on the application's state, you can create a [use case model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld).
+For more advanced scenarios that depend on the application's state, like Sagas, you can create a [model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld).
 It's a simple alternative to state machines, understandable by developers and business people alike.

 For the long term maintenance of your application, you can [generate documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the models inside the code without the need to add comments to it.